waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 You can also use `ARG` to make your `FROM` statement easier to read, but be aware of the [interaction between FROM and ARG](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact).

-Therefore, we can pull out the version numbers from our original `FROM` statement and put them in variables.
+Using `ARG`, we can pull out the version numbers from our original `FROM` statement and put them in variables.
 Variables can be used in other statements via `${...}`.

-Here is the *readable* `FROM` statement:
+Here is the *human-readable* `FROM` statement:

 ```
 ARG PYTORCH="1.6.0"
 ARG CUDA="10.1"
 ARG CUDNN="7"
 FROM pytorch/pytorch:${PYTORCH}-cuda${CUDA}-cudnn${CUDNN}-devel
 ```